 The Casa de Salud houses the busy CHW teaching clinic, where CHWs attend to the needs of men, women, and children.
 Dental care, including cleaning, fillings and extractions, is also available.
 Emergencies come in at all hours, and the CHWs are committed to helping their fellow villagers whenever possible.

-Midwives and CHWs work together to provide high quality prenatal care, and screening for gynecological cancer is affordable and accessible.
-Dental care, including cleaning, fillings and extractions, is also available.
-Emergencies come in at all hours and the CHWs are committed to helping their fellow villagers whenever needed.
 The central clinic also serves as a teaching and referral center.
-Health-workers-in-training do shifts in this clinic, under supervision of advanced CHWs and visiting medical professionals.
+CHWs-in-training do shifts in this clinic, under supervision of advanced CHWs and visiting medical professionals.
 In this way, they gain experience so they can go back to their communities and provide similar service.
-The clinic is also a reliable place for CHWs to send patients whose medical needs are more than what can be taken care of in the community.
+The clinic is also a reliable place for CHWs to refer patients whose medical needs are more than what can be taken care of in the villages.
 Patients can rely on encountering an experienced, empathetic health worker who understands first-hand the challenges of subsistence farmworkers in Petén.

 Teaching and Telemedicine

 The training program for a community health worker is three years long.
 The CHWs travel in from their distant villages to attend week-long courses every 2 months.

 The topics have been honed over the years to quickly provide the CHWs with skills that can be life-saving in the communities, such as how to treat deadly intestinal and respiratory illnesses.
 Other topics include nutrition, chronic diseases, first aid for emergencies, laceration repair, and childbirth.